NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SlicerGCP/README.md

 ./Slicer
 ```

 # TODO
 If anyone works on these issues please write them up and let us know:
 * Add instructions for setting up TLS / HTTP (e.g. with [letsencrypt.org](https://letsencrypt.org/)
 * Add instructions for setting up reverse proxy with OAuth
-* Add a window manager and other utilities to the X environment, (e.g. with [OpenBox](http://openbox.org), as is [done here](https://github.com/pieper/SlicerDockers/tree/master/x11)
+* Add a window manager and other utilities to the X environment, (e.g. with [OpenBox](http://openbox.org), as is [done here](https://github.com/pieper/SlicerDockers/tree/master/x11))
+  * running `sudo apt-get install openbox && openbox-session` in the terminal window is one way to start.
 * Describe other VNC options
 * Come up with similar instructions for AWS and Azure (and other computer rental providers).